Muskan-kumari1/javascript.md/project.md

 8. Functions in Javascript.
 9.  important functions of Javascript.
 10. Variable in Javascript.
-11. Scope and Lite time of a variablethe HTML Element.
+11. Scope and Lite time of a variable the HTML Element.
 12. DOM(Document Object Method) .
 13. What is an Operator and Type of Operators in Js.
 14. String Concatenation in Javascript.